 Data Imports and Integration

-If you are looking to integrate with your student information system, this is an important piece that requires attention to detail.
+If you are looking to integrate with your student information system or admissions software, this is an important piece that requires attention to detail.
 Our team will review the technical requirements with your technical team and get the process rolling.

-Design is implemented.
-You’re trained.
-Content and images are (mostly) in.
-Now it’s time for your team to get all of the site’s pages ready for launch.
-This means using layouts strategically, thinking how best to consolidate pages and content, and even revamping sections to be more thoughtful and succinct.
-It’s all worth it!
-The most successful teams we work with set this as a priority, work collaboratively and make timely decisions along the way.
+Once the design is implemented, your team is trained, content and images are (mostly) gathered, and it’s time to get the pages ready for launch.
+This means strategically using layouts, reducing pages and content, creating calls to action, and revamping sections to be engaging for your target audience.
+The most successful teams we work with set this as a priority, work collaboratively, and make timely decisions along the way.

-Want to launch an amazing website summer of 2019.
-Start now!
-This is not a linear process but rather an orchestration of many moving pieces and Finalsite will partner with you along this journey.
+So if you want to launch an amazing website next summer, start now!
+This is not a linear process but rather an orchestration of many moving pieces, and Finalsite will partner with you along this journey.

 ABOUT THE AUTHORS